HVR88/MBMS_PLUS/README.md

 - Make sure you have _curl_ and _screen_ (or _tmux_) installed on your host

+UNRAID:

+- Install the Compose Manager Plus plugin from Community Apps
+- You will now see a _Compose_ tab on the Docker page

 ### 1. Register for MusicBrainz access & token

 - Create an account at https://MusicBrainz.com